Note

 Without this option, scanning NFS v3 can potentially fail due to lack of permissions.

-Verify that devices can connect to Defender for Endpoint cloud services
+Verify if devices can connect to Defender for Endpoint cloud services

 Prepare your environment, as described in Step 1 of the following article Configure your network environment to ensure connectivity with Defender for Endpoint service.